 If you do play games in landscape mode, watch TV or YouTube, you’ll notice that there’s great stereo separation and a very good balance between left and right channels, as well as no noticeable difference in frequency range.

 Typically with this kind of setup, only the main speaker at the bottom is capable of any low frequencies, which makes it sound imbalanced, but on the XS Max, that’s not an issue.

 Of course, the speakers aren’t that loud and you’re going to prefer headphones on many occasions.
 The bundled Lightning earbuds are great, but it is a bit of a kick in the teeth (given the steep price) that there’s no longer a Lightning-to-minijack adapter in the box for using standard headphones.

 One of the big new features is dual SIM.
 This isn’t done in the traditional way: you can still fit just one nano SIM card in the tray.
 The other is an eSIM which is a SIM card soldered to the motherboard.
-There are pros and cons to this, as our colleagues on Macworld explain, but unfortunately we haven’t been able to test or use the dual-SIM capabilities as they won’t be activated until some point later this year.
+There are pros and cons to this, as we explain in a separate article, but unfortunately we haven’t been able to test or use the dual-SIM capabilities as they won’t be activated until some point later this year.

 The way it will work, however, is like many dual-SIM Android phones.
 It’s a dual-SIM, dual standby system.
 It means both SIMs are active simultaneously: you can receive a call on either number at any time, and choose which number to use when you make a call or text.

 You can choose in Settings which is your primary number, and which SIM to use for data.
 Here's how to use dual SIMs with an iPhone.

 On paper, you won’t spot any real upgrades to the cameras compared to the iPhone X, but the XS Max – and the XS – take noticeably better photos and videos.
 This is largely down to the fact there’s more processing power available, but also because the sensor pixels on the main 12Mp camera are a little larger.